n0kk/ahud/README.md

 4. Make sure `materials`, `resource`, `scripts`, and `info.vdf` are inside the `ahud` folder
 5. Run Team Fortress 2

 For thorough instructions on installing a HUD for TF2, check out the [huds.tf guide](http://huds.tf/forum/showthread.php?tid=2).
+A third-party installer, [ainstaller](https://github.com/ainstaller/aInstaller/releases), is also available.

 ## Customization